lwhankins/544project/README.md

 Merge to dev
 PR to main eventually

+## TODO PO3 Milestone:
+* Update introductory message with a little background information to the effect of "a common misconception is that putting all your money into one account yields the best benefits.
+This is not always the case.
+For example <provide an example where using 2+ accounts yields more than just 1>"
+* Initial contributions to 0
+* Update visual design
+  * Include visual indicator of average/suggested values on sliders
+* Speak with Fidelity advisor
+  * Thu., 4/20, 4 - 5 pm
+* Distribute beta version for feedback
+* Uncertainty values?
+* Adjust for inflation?

+## Account Explanations
+* 401k
+* Roth 401k
+* CD
+* IRA
+* Savings
+* S&P
+* Taxes (?)

 ## To-Do List for Visualizations
 ### Left Side: deadline 3/25
 * ~~webpage title and motivation paragraph -- Luke~~